iluwatar/java-design-patterns/service-layer/README.md

 ## Intent of Service Layer Design Pattern

+The Service Layer pattern is crucial for Java developers focusing on building robust application architectures that separate business processes from user interface concerns.

-Encapsulate business logic in a distinct layer to promote separation of concerns and to provide a well-defined API for the presentation layer.
+The pattern encapsulate business logic in a distinct layer to promote separation of concerns and to provide a well-defined API for the presentation layer.

 ## Detailed Explanation of Service Layer Pattern with Real-World Examples

 Real-world example

-> Consider a large restaurant where orders are taken by waitstaff and then sent to different kitchen sections (e.g., grill, salad, dessert).
+> Imagine a complex restaurant system where orders are managed through a centralized 'service layer' to ensure efficient operation and clear communication between the front and back of the house.
 Each section specializes in a part of the meal, but the waitstaff don't interact directly with the kitchen staff.
 Instead, all orders go through a head chef who coordinates the workflow.
 The head chef acts like the service layer, handling the business logic (order coordination) and providing a unified interface for the waitstaff (presentation layer) to interact with the kitchen (data access layer).

 In plain words